-Whilst there is a 'correct' way of identifying such a sequence, sometimes it is easier to see if the sequence is related to the sequence of square numbers which we are familiar with (i.e. 1, 4, 9, 16, etc.).
+While there is a 'correct' way of identifying such a sequence, sometimes it is easier to see if the sequence is related to the sequence of square numbers with which we are familiar with (i.e. 1, 4, 9, 16, etc.).

-If this 'quicker' approach is expected in an exam, the question will usually carry less marks (like 1 or 2).
+If this 'quicker' approach is expected in an exam, the question will usually carry fewer marks (like 1 or 2).

 Let's look at some examples now to see how we can use our knowledge of square numbers to help us with these sequences.

-Let's work from a sequence which we know uses the n2 term, our square numbers: 1, 4, 9, 16, etc.
+Let's work from a sequence that we know uses the n2 term, our square numbers: 1, 4, 9, 16, etc.